Angie0304/Signal_Processing/analysis_and_filtering/low_pass_filter_discretization_matlab/README.md

 ## How It Works

+The module works as follows:

-1. Define the continuous-time low-pass filter using its transfer function.
+-  Define the continuous-time low-pass filter using its transfer function.
-2. Discretize the system using:
-   - Euler method
-   - Tustin method
+-  Discretize the system using Euler method and Tustin method
-3. Convert the models into difference equations for digital implementation.
+-  Convert the models into difference equations for digital implementation.
-4. Simulate the system in MATLAB using a step input signal.
+-  Simulate the system in MATLAB using a step input signal.
-5. Generate and compare the output responses of both methods.
+-  Generate and compare the output responses of both methods.

 ## Usage